Deep Inelastic Processes and the Equations of Motion: Zero order term: the QCD parton model

 \section{Zero order term: the QCD parton model}

-In this section and in the following one we shall be concerned with the hadronic tensor for DY process, but our results may be trivially extended to the other two deep inelastic processes, with a slight difference for the fragmentation function, to be discussed in sect.
+In this section and in the next one we elaborate the first two terms of the expansion of the hadronic tensor.
+To this end we define a suitable reference frame, such that the momentum ${\bf P }_B $ of the hadron $B$ has an opposite direction to the momentum ${\bf P }_A$ of the hadron $A$, $|{\bf P }_A |$ and $|{\bf P }_B |$ are of order $Q$ and the $z$-axis is along ${\bf P }_A $.
+Moreover we focus on the hadronic tensor for DY process.
+However, as told at the beginning of the previous section, our results can be trivially extended to SIDIS and $e^+e^-$ annihilation; the main difference, concerning the fragmentation function, will be discussed in sect.
 6.

 Let us consider the hadronic tensor (\ref{tn00}) at zero order, {\it i. e.},